SEBA-Course-Projects-2025/cellular-conquest1/documentation/application-protocol.md

 }</code></pre>
   </td>
   <td>
-    <b>🧪 Beta:</b> Informs room about a new image for player with specified Guid — either uploaded image (base64) or ID from skins.
+    Informs room about a new image for player with specified Guid — either uploaded image (base64) or ID from skins.
   </td>
 </tr>